priyalaggarwal/al-folio/_posts/2021-01-17-startup-vs-corporate.md

 <img class="img-fluid rounded z-depth-1" src="{{ site.baseurl }}/assets/img/job1.jpg">

 Although the meme illustrates my feelings exactly, I felt very fortunate enough to receive multiple job offers in the middle of the pandemic.
 This blog post elaborates one of the difficult decisions I had to make in my job search and how I went going about it – choosing between a startup and a big company.
-In my case, it was the Machine Learning Engineer position at one of the few top tech companies (hereby called Chatter) and <a href="https://snorkel.ai/" target="blank">SnorkelAI</a>.
+In my case, it was the Machine Learning Engineer position at one of the few top tech companies and <a href="https://snorkel.ai/" target="blank">SnorkelAI</a>.
 <br><br>
 If you have a similar decision to make, or are thinking about whether to start your career with a startup or an established company, this might help!